Murdoch University and Harvard University study indicates severe forms of Covid-19 infection in children may increase cardiovascular disease risk

 Phenomics is the study of how a person’s lifestyle and environment interacts with their genes to influence their health and risk of disease.

-Metabolic phenotyping is the analysis of biological tissue and fluid to uncover the specific interactions of genetic, environmental and lifestyle factors at the molecular level.
+Metabolic phenotyping is the analysis of biological tissue and fluid to uncover the interactions of genetic, environmental and lifestyle factors.